LEONGATHA ART AND CRAFT SOCIETY, INC

 February 2015 - At the Korumburra Art Show, our member Flo Stone won Best Local Artist.

-Thursday 25th August - Saturday 27th August 2016.
-The Gallery will be open during the 60th Leongatha Daffodil and Floral Show and Festival at the Leongatha Memorial Hall next to the Gallery.
-On exhibition and for sale will be a wide range of beautifil original art and hand-made craft items.
-Once again the wood workers will demonstrate their skills and fine art work in the courtyard between the hall and the Gallery.
+August 2016.
+The Gallery was open during the 60th Leongatha Daffodil and Floral Show and Festival (25 - 27 August) at the Leongatha Memorial Hall next to the Gallery.
+On exhibition and for sale was a wide range of beautifil original art and hand-made craft items.
+Once again the wood workers demonstrated their skills and fine art work in the courtyard between the hall and the Gallery.

 May 2016 .
 Leongatha Art and Craft Society celebrated some of the district's young and emerging art during the Creative Gippsland initiative during May 2016, "Come and Play All of May".
 A number of local secondary school students contributed to this exciting event.
 This vibrant and energetic work was launched on Friday 20th May at the Leongatha Gallery and Meeting Room 1 at Memorial Hall, cnr of McCartin St. and Michael Place, Leongatha.
 The Exhibition was also open on the weekend Saturday 21st and Sunday 22nd May.